 (C) Joachim Bergauer

-I am a PhD candidate and researcher in human-computer interaction at the University of Salzburg, Austria, Department of Artificial Intelligence and Human Interfaces, advised by Alexander Meschtscherjakov and Manfred Tscheligi.
-Before that, I obtained a MSc in human-computer interaction and a BSc in computer science.
+I am a PhD candidate and researcher in human-computer interaction at the University of Salzburg, Department of Artificial Intelligence and Human Interfaces, advised by Alexander Meschtscherjakov and Manfred Tscheligi.
+I previously obtained an MSc in human-computer interaction and a BSc in computer science.

 I welcome collaborations with academic and industry partners and am open to supervise Bachelor’s and Master’s students.